Absence of quantum optical coherence in high harmonic generation

-\textit{Optical coherence and the HHG spectrum.} We now use this result to explicitly show that concluding on the coherence properties of the harmonic radiation in all experiments which solely measure the HHG spectrum are fallacious.
-This is particularly important because in virtually all HHG experiments the generated harmonic radiation is assumed to be coherent, and we shall now show that inferring on the coherence of the harmonics from the spectrum is not allowed and thus the commonly used assumption is not justified.
-This is because the observer perspective by means of the spectrum itself does not distinguish between the coherent and incoherent harmonic radiation, because the incoherent distribution in \eqref{eq:harmonic_q_final_incoherent} and a pure coherent state with the same amplitude leads to the same spectrum.
+\textit{Optical coherence and the HHG spectrum.} We now use this result to explicitly show that concluding on the coherence properties of the harmonic radiation in all experiments with CEP unstable driving fields and which solely measure the HHG spectrum are fallacious.
+This is particularly important because in virtually all descriptions of HHG experiments the generated harmonic radiation is assumed to be coherent, although the measurement of the spectrum alone does not allow to infer on the coherence properties of the generated harmonics.
+Thus, the commonly used assumption is no justified in these cases.
+This is because the observer perspective of the spectrum does not distinguish between the coherent and incoherent harmonic radiation, which is because intensity measurements are only sensitive to the diagonal elements of the quantum state.
+Therefore, the incoherent distribution in \eqref{eq:harmonic_q_final_incoherent} and a pure coherent state with the same amplitude give rise to the same spectrum.
 In more detail, this can be seen when computing the average photon number for the harmonic field mode in a pure coherent state $\bra{\chi_q}a_q^\dagger a_q\ket{\chi_q} = \abs{\chi_q}^2$, in comparison to the average for the incoherent state \eqref{eq:harmonic_q_final_incoherent} given by